-The Consortium and its Partners undertake that EMLE graduates shall be able to convey insights from EAL in a clear way to both a specialized and a non-specialized audience, to apply EAL in court cases and to formulate policy opinions taking into account social responsibilities.
+The Consortium and its Partners undertake that EMLE graduates shall be able to convey insights from EAL in a clear way to both a specialised and a non-specialised audience, to apply EAL in court cases and to formulate policy opinions considering social responsibilities.
 EMLE graduates shall also have the capabilities for pursuing additional studies autonomously.
 This includes, most notably, interdisciplinary research in legal and/or economic fields.
-The agreed EMLE learning outcomes are detailed in Annex III.
+The agreed EMLE learning outcomes are detailed in Annex I.